 An allergy occurs when the body's immune system over-reacts to an otherwise harmless substance by mistakenly labelling it as a threat and triggering an immune response against it.
 These substances are termed allergens and may trigger symptoms through ingestion, inhalation or direct contact with the skin.

-Allergens are therefore responsible for causing conditions such as contact dermatitis, allergic rhinitis, food allergy and anaphylaxis.
-They are also often a contributing factor to atopic conditions such as asthmaatopic dermatitis (eczema) and urticaria.
+Allergens are therefore responsible for causing conditions such as food allergy and anaphylaxis, allergic rhinitis and contact dermatitis.
+Inhalant allergens may also act as aggravating factors in atopic conditions such as asthma, atopic dermatitis (eczema) and urticaria.

 Allergy Facts and Statistics

-• Allergies are very common in Ireland.
-About 29% of Irish people suffer from some type of allergy and this is rising.
+Allergies are very common in Ireland.
+About 29% of Irish people suffer from an allergy and this is rising.
 These rates are similar to those found in other European countries.

-• 10% of children and young adults have more than one allergic disorder such as food allergy, eczema, asthma and nasal allergy.
+10% of children and young adults have more than one allergic or atopic disorder such as food allergy, eczema, asthma and allergic rhinitis.

 Food Allergy

-• IgE Mediated Food Allergy is found in 5% of young Irish children and about 2% of older children and adults.
-The majority of children who have food allergy also suffer from other allergic conditions such asthma, allergic rhinitis and especially eczema.
+IgE Mediated Food Allergy is found in 5% of young Irish children and about 2% of older children and adults.
+The majority of children who have food allergy also suffer from another allergic condition such as asthma, allergic rhinitis and in particular eczema.

-• Food allergy typically results in symptoms such as rash, facial swelling or airway symptoms within 90 minutes.
+Food allergy typically results in symptoms such as rash, facial swelling or airway symptoms within 30 minutes of ingestion.
 Deaths due to severe allergic reactions known as anaphylaxis are thankfully rare and are estimated to occur in 1 in 1-3 million people per year.
 These fatalities are more commonly triggered by medications, blood transfusions or insect stings rather than food allergy.

-• Food intolerance, as opposed to food allergy, typically result in symptoms such as bloating, flatulence, diarrhoea and abdominal pain.
-Food intolerances do not result in dangerous or life threatening allergy symptoms.
-There is no reliable method of testing for food intolerances and instead an exclusion diet followed by reintroduction is used.
+Food intolerance, as opposed to food allergy, typically result in symptoms such as bloating, flatulence, diarrhoea and abdominal pain.
+Food intolerances do not result in dangerous or life threatening allergy symptoms and adrenaline autoinjector pens are never required.
+There is no reliable scientific method of testing for food intolerances and instead an exclusion diet followed by reintroduction is used.

 Allergic Rhinitis / Hay Fever